mintproject/dame_cli/docs/index.md

 ## Issues, Troubleshooting and Feature Requests

 If you experience any issues when using DAME, or if you would like us to support additional exciting features, please open an issue on our [GitHub repository](https://github.com/mintproject/dame_cli/issues).

+## Code Releases and Next Updates

+The [latest release of DAME is available in GitHub](https://github.com/mintproject/dame_cli/releases/latest).
+You can check the issues and updates we are working on for the next releases [here](https://github.com/mintproject/dame_cli/milestones).